marcuscaisey/lox/test/README.md

 print 3 % 1.5; // prints: 0
 ```

-If a `// noformat` comment appears at the start of a test file, the file will be not be formatted.
+If a `// syntaxerror` comment appears at the start of a test file, the file will be not be formatted
-This is useful for files which contain syntax errors and can't be parsed.
+or tested against golox with the -hints flag.

 ## Running the Tests